Header Image 1

 Religious Education:

 10% of the EYFS curriculum time is dedicated to the teaching of Religious Education.
 These lessons are planned using the ‘Learning and Growing as People of God’ Diocesan Strategy and lessons are planned which enable the children to demonstrate their learning through practical, creative and open-ended activities.
-Carefully crafted questioning enables pupils to reflect, contemplate and display their knowledge and understanding.
+Carefully crafted questioning enables pupils to reflect and contemplate.

 From the beginning of Reception, pupils are taught how to make the Sign of the Cross, and they say a range of traditional and contemporary prayers throughout each day.
 Pupils participate in weekly whole-school assemblies, Key Stage assemblies and class-based collective worship.
 As the year progresses, children play a more active role in our class assemblies, by leading and making decisions, for example, choosing the music or Bible story.